tohidplus/zarrinpal/README.md

 Parameters
-- First parameter is the request which you get from bank and you have to pass it to **verify method**.
+- **request** is the request which you get from bank and you have to pass it to **verify method**.
-- Second parameter is a callback function which will be triggered if transaction is successful and accepts refId as parameter.
+- **success**  is a callback function which will be triggered if transaction is successful and accepts refId as parameter.
-- Third parameter is a callback function which will be triggered if transaction was unsuccessful.
+- **error** is a callback function which will be triggered if transaction was unsuccessful.

 ---
 ### Full example